lopezdsr/sql-query/sqlref/sql_functions.md

 String literals are unescaped in our SQL parser.
 For example, in order to match "\abc", the pattern should be "\\abc".

-For example, if the config is enabled, the pattern to match "\abc" should be "\\abc".

 </li>
 </ul>